-LCI's evaluation plans for Rounds 2 and 3 closely follow the evaluation plan from Round 1, with some site-specific modifications to reflect each site's unique set of projects, goals, and priorities for data tracking.
+ly follow the evaluation plan from Round 1, with some site-specific modifications to reflect each site's unique set of projects, goals, and priorities for data tracking.
 These modifications were made in close consultation with the project partners in each TCC site.